eComNation/docs/source/includes/_working_with_39shops.md

 --------------- | ------------------------------------------------------------
 Templates | Templates All liquid templates associated with your theme are available for editing in this section
-Page parts | Page parts By default ‘side_nav’ is provided, you can add more page parts as needed by clicking on the ‘add page part’ icon.
+Page parts | Page parts By default side_nav is provided, you can add more page parts as needed by clicking on the add page part icon.
-Stylesheets | Stylesheets A default stylesheet ‘default.css’ is available with the theme.
-You can modify this stylesheet or add more Stylesheets by clicking on the ‘add new stylesheet’ icon.
+Stylesheets | Stylesheets A default stylesheet default.css is available with the theme.
+You can modify this stylesheet or add more Stylesheets by clicking on the add new stylesheet icon.
-JavaScript | JavaScript A blank ‘default.js’ is provided with the theme.
-You can added more by clicking on ‘add new javascript’ icon.
+JavaScript | JavaScript A blank default.js is provided with the theme.
+You can added more by clicking on add new javascript icon.
 Images | Stores all graphics, background, icons etc. related to a theme Preferences | Stores product photo resizing preferences related to your theme